alexarohn/alexarohn/reading-notes/a-short-history-of-trans-misogyny-by-gill_peterson.md

 - Street girls and sex workers dismissed the transgender label.
 The term “gay” was one particular sticking point, with orgs wanting to separate gender and sexuality.

->Transgender’s great accomplishment has thus been to disavow the very people it claims to urgently represent: poor women of color.”
+>Transgender’s great accomplishment has thus been to disavow the very people it claims to urgently represent: poor women of color.

 >A Short History of Trans Misogyny tells a story in four acts that valorizes the experience, genius, and desires of trans women and trans femininity in the face of misogyny, racism, poverty, and state violence.